bonny/WordPress-Simple-History/readme.txt

 -   **New Hooks for Developers**:
     -   `simple_history/history_page/gui_wrap_top`: Fired at the top of the history page GUI wrapper.
     -   `simple_history/dropin/stats/before_content`: Fired inside the stats sidebar, after the headline but before the content.
+-   **Experimental Features**: New option on the setting page to enable experimental features.

 **Removed**